deepixel-inc/UpperbodySegmentationSDK/README.md

 **seamlessly separate the human upper body from the background** for various applications.

-The SDK outputs a single-channel 8-bit grayscale image (or a binary matrix) of the same resolution as the input.
-Each pixel value represents the probability of being part of the foreground, where 255 indicates a confirmed human region and 0 indicates the background,
+The SDK outputs a single-channel 8-bit grayscale image of the same resolution as the input.
+Pixel values range from 0 to 255, where 255 indicates the foreground and 0 indicates the background.
+Intermediate values may appear near foreground-background boundaries to create a soft transition and reduce aliasing artifacts,

 Below is an illustration showing the **segmentation coverage**: